rmorsomme/Sudoku-Solver/RMD.md

 Updating the object `poss`
 --------------------------

-We start with `poss` which we update in four different ways: cell-wise, row-wise, column-wise and box-wise (boxes are the three-by-three subgrids of the main sudoku grid), following principle 1 and principle 2:
+We start with the object `poss` which we update in four different ways: cell-wise, row-wise, column-wise and box-wise (boxes are the three-by-three subgrids of the main sudoku grid), following principle 1 and principle 2:

--   Principle 1: A cell can only have one value.
+-   Principle 1: A cell has exactly one value.

 -   Principle 2: A row/column/box contains each value exactly once.